Non-Linear Dynamic Inversion with Actuator Dynamics: an Incremental Control Perspective: Simple Example

 \section{Simple Example}

-In the following, the mechanics of deriving the control law is demonstrated on a simple SISO linear system.
+In the following, the mechanics of deriving the control law is demonstrated on a simple single-input single-output (SISO) linear system.
 The roll rate of a fixed wing aircraft is to be controlled.
 Consider the roll dynamics given by:

-where $p$ is the roll rate, $L_p$ is the roll damping, u is the aileron deflection, and $L_u$ is the aileron roll efficiency. $L_p$ is usually large, and hence contributes significantly to the dynamics.
+where $p$ is the roll rate, $L_p<0$ is the roll damping, u is the aileron deflection, and $L_u<0$ is the aileron roll effectiveness. $L_p$ is usually large, and hence contributes significantly to the dynamics.
 This example demonstrates how it is taken into account by the proposed control concept.
-The ailerons are driven by an actuator with the following first order dynamics:
+The ailerons are driven by an actuator with the following first-order dynamics:

 where $u_c$ is the actuator command and $\omega$ is the actuator bandwidth.
 The output to be controlled is $y = p$.
-The relative degree $r$ of the system is $1$ as given by \eqref{eq_roll_dyn}.
-The control relation as given by \eqref{eq_siso_ypp1} is:
+The relative degree $r$ of the system is $1$ as given by Eq. \eqref{eq_roll_dyn}.
+The control relation as given by Eq. \eqref{eq_siso_ypp1} is:

-Solving for $u_c$ as explained in \eqref{eq_siso_ctrl_law}, gives the following control law.
+Solving for $u_c$ as explained in Eq. \eqref{eq_siso_ctrl_law}, gives the following control law.

 A reference model is chosen based on the desired dynamics: